Discover the 11 best things to do in Metsovo

 Top things to do in Metsovo

 All of Metsovo’s traditions and alpine activities are bound to open your appetite, so keep an eye out for the best places to eat and drink as you explore town.
 You won’t be disappointed.
-We’ve put together a few pointers to help you plan your trip:

 - Galaxias: Beautifully decorated with local artefacts and a lovely terrace and large tree-filled yard.
 Focuses on slow-cooked local dishes and pies.